ciodar/task-conditioned/README.md

-# <a href="https://www.researchgate.net/publication/343167450_Task-conditioned_Domain_Adaptation_for_Pedestrian_Detection_in_Thermal_Imagery"> Task-conditioned Domain Adaptation for Pedestrian Detection in Thermal Imagery </a>
+# <a href="https://www.researchgate.net/publication/343167450_Task-conditioned_Domain_Adaptation_for_Pedestrian_Detection_in_Thermal_Imagery"> Task-conditioned Domain Adaptation for People Counting in Thermal Imagery </a>
-## This implementation for our ECCV 2020 paper, training YOLOv3 on KAIST dataset with Task-conditioned network for Pedestrian Detection task in Thermal Domain.
+## Branch from <a href="https://github.com/mrkieumy/task-conditioned">task-conditioned</a> repository, training YOLOv3 on KAIST dataset with Task-conditioned network for Pedestrian Detection task in Thermal Domain.

-### This implementation was expanded from our previous work which was the Best Student Paper Honorable Mention Award <a href="https://github.com/mrkieumy/YOLOv3_PyTorch"> "Domain Adaptation for Privacy-Preserving Pedestrian Detection in Thermal Imagery" </a> .
+### This implementation was expanded from My Kieu's previous work which was the Best Student Paper Honorable Mention Award <a href="https://github.com/mrkieumy/YOLOv3_PyTorch"> "Domain Adaptation for Privacy-Preserving Pedestrian Detection in Thermal Imagery" </a> .
-### We added and changed many files and functions for our task-conditioned network.

 ### The short introduction of paper
 [![Video detection](examples/firstslide.jpg)](https://youtu.be/n_jD-FpDsaI "Click to play on Youtube.com")

 ### Improvement of this repository
 * Developed the best single-modality state-of-the-art result for Pedestrian detection task on KAIST dataset.